Toggle rope

 A toggle rope was part of the standard equipment of British commandos and the Parachute Regiment during World War II.
 It was 6 ft long, and had a toggle at one end in a tightly fitting eye splice, with a larger eye at the other end.
-This enabled them to be fastened together to create an ersatz rope ladder, or to secure around a bundle for hauling, among other uses.
-The ropes were carried around the commandos' waists while not in use.
+This enabled them to be fastened together to create an ersatz rope ladder, or to secure around a bundle for hauling, among other uses as well as an ad-hoc truncheon.
+The ropes were carried around the commandos and paratroopers waists while not in use.

+The toggle rope was also used by US Army Rangers and Australia in the Vietnam War as the fibre rope assembly, single leg, polyester fibre, 1in circ.
+9ft long Later variants of the nylon rope lacked the toggle and was 10mm x 4m long and was stored in a 1 ft long coil when stashed away.
+Modern day issued variants are the Platatac toggle rope.

+The South African Defence Force (SADF) issued a modern version of the toggle rope widely to its soldiers in the 70's and 80's, it was generally referred to by soldiers by its Afrikaans name "tokkel-tou".
+The toggle was manufactured of anodised aluminium and a spliced nylon rope 190 cm long was used.